This is an integer (int type)

 import seaborn as sns

 As you can see above, some of the features (cut, color, clarity) have string designations.
-We could convert cut, for example, to a categorical variable like so:
+We could convert cut to an ordinal categorical variable like so:

 ['Ideal', 'Premium', 'Good', 'Premium', 'Good', ..., 'Ideal', 'Good', 'Very Good', 'Premium', 'Ideal']